Skip to Main Content

 • does the database offer a way to check by clicking the journal title, or a browse title link (like APA-FT)

-• search a specialised database such as Ulrichsweb or Serials Directory for the journal title.
-In Ulrichsweb you are hoping to see a little black and white striped referee shirt , in Serials Directory you are hoping for a statement: "Peer Reviewed: Yes".
+• search a specialised database such as Ulrichsweb for the journal title.
+In Ulrichsweb you are hoping to see a little black and white striped referee shirt which indicates the publication is peer reviewed (or refereed).
+Use a database such as Serials Directory (EBSCO) to search for the journal title and see where the publication is indexed.
+Reputable journals will be indexed by well known databases.

 • search the web for the home page of the journal.
 Look for an information for authors/contributors page.
 Does it tell authors that their work will be subject to a peer-reviewed process.